cfengine/documentation/reference/standard-library/package_modules.markdown

 CFEngine uses this command to determine what kind of promise has been made.
 Currently two types are supported: "file" and "repo".

-The input is expected to be a triplet of `Name/Version/Architecture`, where `Name` is the promiser string from the promise, and `Version` and `Architecture` contain the strings from the corresponding promise attributes, if they were specified.
-This implies that either one of `Version` and `Architecture` may not be included, so some entries may only contain `Name` or `Name` with one more attribute.
+The input is expected to be a triplet of `File/Version/Architecture`, where `File` is the promiser string from the promise, and `Version` and `Architecture` contain the strings from the corresponding promise attributes, if they were specified.
+This implies that either one of `Version` and `Architecture` may not be included, so some entries may only contain `File` or `File` with one more attribute.

-What the module should do is figure out whether the string passed in `Name` is referring to a file based or a repository based package.
+What the module should do is figure out whether the string passed in `File` is referring to a file based or a repository based package.
 Exactly what identifies each one is up to the package module, but generally it means that file based packages should refer to actual files on the file system, whereas repository